Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 • Somatic soft tissue LMS.
-This type of leiomyosarcoma affects your body’s connective tissue.
+This affects your connective tissue.
 It’s the most common form of LMS.
+Uterine leiomyosarcoma is one example of somatic soft tissue LMS.

 • LMS of a vascular origin.
-The rarest type of leiomyosarcoma, LMS of a vascular origin develops in a major blood vessel, such as the pulmonary artery, inferior vena cava or peripheral arteries.
+This forms in a major blood vessel, like your pulmonary arteries, inferior vena cava or peripheral arteries.
+It’s the rarest form of LMS.

 Advertisement